 To ensure that the aims and suggestions stated in the SEND Policy and Accessibility plan are carried out and specific provision is allocated after consultation with the child, parents, carers, relevant staff members and outside agencies if appropriate.

-The SEN leader and Senior Leadership Team regularly monitor progress for all pupils and alter interventions and support if progress is slower than expected.
+The SEND leader and Senior Leadership Team regularly monitor progress for all pupils and alter interventions and support if progress is slower than expected.

 We are also in regular contact with outside agencies that offer support and further guidance for different needs.